jayaganeshk/sparks/src/express-api/README.md

 ```

 This will start the API on port 3000.
 You can then use a tool like Postman to test the endpoints.

+### Authentication System

+The API supports dual authentication using two separate Cognito user pools:

+1. **Main User Pool**: For regular users accessing personal photo features
+2. **Event Organizer User Pool**: For event organizers accessing professional features

+The authentication middleware automatically detects which user pool the JWT token belongs to and sets the appropriate user type.
+Event organizer endpoints (prefixed with `/organizers/`) require tokens from the organizer user pool.

 ### Testing with Cognito Authentication